dbdesign-students-spring2024/6-mongodb-analysis-anasmzzm/README.md

 ]
 ```

 This query returns all listings within the general San Francisco area that has more than 2 beds, as specified by the criteria.
 The data is returned in descending order by review_scores_rating.
 The projection limits the fields returned to name, beds, review_scores_rating, and price.
-This may be a useful query within the Airbnb app if someone were to be looking for accomodations that provide more than 2 beds, which would be ideal for big groups or families.
+This may be a useful query within the Airbnb app if someone were to be looking for accomodations that provides more than 2 beds, which would be ideal for big groups or families.

 6. show the number of listings per host